Skip to main content

 What you should do if you have a concern

 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so as soon as possible - ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-Complaints can be made either orally or in writing (using the attached form) to the Practice Manager or any of the Practice Management team.
+Complaints can be made either orally or in writing (using the attached form or e-mailing concerns.w97034@wales.nhs.uk ) to the Practice Manager, Danielle Plowright or the Office Manager, Michelle Brewerton.

 Raising a concern on behalf of another person